pamswi/QA-project/README.md

 # QA Project: Pam's Crust and Craft

-the following project consists of a simple CRUD app developed in Python the app is built using back-end Flask micro-framework as well as MySQL database the styling and functionality is powered by HTML, CSS, Bootstrap and JavaScript
+the following project consists of a simple CRUD app developed in Python its main functionality is to populate basket items and simulate a sale using checkout and payment routes the app is built using back-end Flask micro-framework as well as MySQL database the styling and functionality is powered by HTML, CSS, Bootstrap and JavaScript